1987 Houston Astros season: Performance overview

+This was the second season in franchise history that the Astros featured two or more hurlers who registered 200 or more whiffs, and first since 1969.
+(Note: Number of players that meet criteria in a season for a team, playing for HOU, in the regular season, requiring strikeouts ≥ 200, sorted by descending instances..)
+Scott concluded the 1987 season as NL runner-up in strikeouts (233), tied for third in wins (16), and seventh with a 3.23 ERA.

+Such was the magnitude of Ryan's accomplishment that he became the rare pitcher to lead his league in both ERA and strikeouts while not winning the Cy Young Award during the same season, instead placing fifth in the voting.
+Ryan joined Richard in 1979 as the second Astro with this distinction.
+Ryan became the oldest pitcher to the lead the league in strikeouts.

 Ryan also led the major leagues in hits per nine innings surrendered (6.548 H/9) for the fourth time in his Astros career, setting a franchise record in this statistic.
 This was the ninth occasion in club history a Houston pitcher had led the league.
 Ryan was preceded by Don Wilson, J. R. Richard and Mike Scott..

-Houston finished the season with the third-highest attendance total in baseball (1,909,902).
+With 53 stolen bases, Billy Hatcher became the first Astro since César Cedeño (61) in 1977 to pierce the 50-stolen base threshold.
+Hatcher's was the seventh such season in franchise history (Cedeño produced each of the first six).
+(Note: For single seasons, playing for HOU, in the regular season, requiring stolen bases ≥ 50, sorted by ascending season.)

 Second baseman Bill Doran was voted for Houston Astros' team Most Valuable Player Award (MVP) for the second time, following his selection in 1985.
 He became the third repeat winner, following Rusty Staub (1966 and 1967), and teammate José Cruz (four times, 1977, 1980, 1983, and 1984).